squidcloudio/squid-samples/squidnames/backend/README.md

 ## SquidnamesService

-There isn't much to do in the application backend for the Squid Names game, so `SquidnamesService` just has boilerplate functions to permit all clients to access the built-in database and to acquire programmatic locks.
+The backend service for Squid Names is relatively simple.

+First, we have boilerplate functions to permit all clients to access Squid's built-in database and to acquire programmatic locks for database mutations.

+Second, to purge old games, we have a scheduled task that will find all games in the database with an access time older than a day and delete them.

 ## Deploying your code